andrewacashner/hearingfaithms/chapters/chapter-2.md

 [@LopezCalo:Segovia, XXX]

-The poem invites hearers to imagine the senses "filing a complaint" against the bread of the Eucharist because "what they sense is not by faith consented"---playing on *sentido*, the word for sense ((ref float 'poem 'Si_los_sentidos-Sanchez)).
+The poem invites hearers to imagine the senses "filing a complaint" against the bread of the Eucharist because "what they sense is not by faith consented," and in a motto that is repeated after each copla, the poem admonishes, "let the senses not resent it" (*no se den por sentidos los sentidos*), playing on the word for sense in several ways ((ref float 'poem 'Si_los_sentidos-Sanchez)).
 Each of the coplas treats a different sense, following nearly the same order as in Calderón's play: Sight comes first, followed by Touch; next are Taste and